kiqo/MILP-Struct/README.md

 This framework is based on the libtw library from http://www.treewidth.com, with some adaptations for the computation of the treewidth lower and upper bound approximations.

 This program is published under the GNU Lesser General Public License.

+# Release MILP-Struct

+Create a jar file in IntelliJ by selecting Build->Build Artifacts...->Build.
+The jar file is then created to the folder MILP-Struct/out/artifacts/MILP_Struct_jar.